 BEHIND THE SCENES WITH YOUTH WEIGHTLIFTING

-youthweightlifting.com is the product of a collaboration between the Friend family and the Moussiaux family
+youthweightlifting.com is a hosted by the Moussiaux family

 We fell into the world of weightlifting as a result of an intentional accident.

 Our introduction to the sport began in 2012 in Rochester, Michigan.
 A friend of a friend opened up a crossfit box in town and invited us to come check it out.
 Initially, didn’t pay any attention to the offer—I hadn’t heard of crossfit nor was I gifted with any real athletic ability.
 My wife, Courtney, on the other hand, saw it as an opportunity for our growing family!

 Four of our oldest kids started participating in their youth fitness classes and were—to my amazement and gratefulness—embraced by, and immersed themselves in, this gym and its other members (very few of which, btw, were other kids).
 It didn’t take long and they were all in!

 This cocktail of youth and muscle, of competition and community and of dedication and determination has taught us quite a bit about growth, maturity, humility and sacrifice—both on and off the platform.

 Today, when asked about weightlifting, two words inevitably come to mind: (1) character, and (2) community.
 These two words embody the fruit that this sport has provided our family.

 So, for us, the byproduct of weightlifting has been as much (if not more) about internal strength as it has been about external strength.